RGB00255/modelshooter/README.md

     Limit amount of models spawned in - cvar, default 30?
     Shotgun varient (ModelShotgun), would shoot nine in a square like matrix. (*new)

-If you want to try it for yourself just clone this directory and put the repo folder in your addons folder.
-Rename it too so it does not look ugly, and you may have to delete the git related files (.gitignore, LICENSE, README.md) I am not sure if Garry's Mod is okay with those random files being in there.
-Good luck!
+If you want to try it for yourself just download from releases: https://github.com/RGB00255/modelshooter/releases/tag/release you just have to put it in your addons folder, like the good old days. :')